Dan-Eli/geo_sim_processing/README.md

 Simplify is a processing script dicoverable in the QGIS Processing Tool Box under Geo Simplification

-**Input layer**: The Line String or Polyg on layer to simplify
+**Input layer**: The Line String or Polygon layer to simplify

-**Tolerance**: The tole rance in ground unit used by the Douglas-Peucker algorithm
+**Tolerance**: The tolerance in ground unit used by the Douglas-Peucker algorithm

 **Simplified**: The simplified Line String or Polygon Layer

 ## Rule of thumb for the use of Simplify

-Simplify (Douglas-Peucker) is an excellent tool to remove vertices on features with high vertex densities while preserving spatial relations between geometries.
+Simplify (Douglas-Peucker) is an excellent tool to remove vertices on features with high vertex densities while preserving a maximum of details within the geometries.
 Try it with small tolerance value and then use [Reduce Bend](#Reduce-Bend) to [generalize features](#Line-Simplification-versus-Line-Generalization).